-- 3.11 Participation in "Outside" Meets Swimmers of member schools may participate as "unattached" individuals (not representing the school or outside team), in a maximum of four (4) "outside" meets per season (AAU, US, Boys & Girls Clubs, YMCA, etc.) choice of such outside meets to be made by swimmers with approval of the swimmers school administration.
+- Participation in "Outside" Meets Swimmers of member schools may participate as "unattached" 3.11 individuals (not representing the school or outside team), in a maximum of four (4) "outside" meets per season (AAU, US, Boys & Girls Clubs, YMCA, etc.) choice of such outside meets to be made by swimmers with approval of the swimmers school administration.
 Present weekly swimming limitations must be maintained, one of which may be one of the four allowable "outside" meets).
-(See Section 5.0 of CIAC Handbook for weekly limitation regulation for two or three day meets.) - 3.12 Use of Tobacco Products Use of tobacco products or possession of alcoholic beverages of any kind including champagne are not permitted on the field of competition, within the stands, or the parking lot at which a tournament game is scheduled. - 3.13 Inclement Weather In case of inclement weather check the web site www.ciacsports.com -- to find out if the event has been postponed. - 3.14 Electronic Sound Equipment or Other Noise Makers All electronic sound equipment such as radios, stereos, tape players, noisemakers and musical instruments are prohibited at all times. - 3.15 Designated Areas Coaches and athletes entered in the meet are to remain in the area designated for them by meet management or referee.
-Violators are subject to disqualification or ejection.
-This rule will be rigidly enforced. - 3.16 Voluntary Dives
+(See Section 5.0 of CIAC Handbook for weekly limitation regulation for two or three day meets.) - 3.12 Use of Tobacco Products - Use of tobacco products, including electronic devices, illegal substance or possession of alcoholic beverages of any kind including champagne are not permitted on the field of competition, within the stands, other areas of the competition venue, or the parking lot at which a tournament game is scheduled. - Inclement Weather In case of inclement weather check the web site www.ciacsports.com -- to find 3.13 out if the event has been postponed. - 3.14 Electronic Sound Equipment or Other Noise Makers - All electronic sound equipment such as radios. stereos, tape players, noisemakers and musical instruments are prohibited at all times. - 3.15 Photography and Video Recording - Meet management has the full authority to restrict any and all photography and visual recording at the meet.
+Photography or video recording (using cameras, video cameras, iPads, cell phones, etc.) from the deck is prohibited by all individuals other than participating coach and athlete members unless prior authorization from the meet referee or his/her designee has been granted.
+Flash photography is prohibited during the start of any heat, including whenever any swimmer is stepping up or standing on a block for the purpose of the start of a heat.